CMPUT301F19T26/MoodTracker/doc/user_manual.md

    - To update your mood, select the add button on the bottom navigation bar in the centre.
      I. enter mood event details on the add mood page.
      II. follow the on screen prompts for the required information.

+4. Maintenance

+- follow for regular updates from the APK/source code